Image

 About Megan

-Megan Wynne is a writer, speaker and facilitator.
-She has published two novels for children and her short stories have been published and come runner up in several national writing competitions.
+Megan Wynne is a writer, teacher and speaker.
+She has published two novels for children and offers journaling workshops to children, teenagers and adults.
+Workshops take place in organisations, schools, libraries and online.

 Megan's Writing